R&D Interlock

 Any major changes to the timeline, scope, cost, priority, quality or risk for a committed feature of priorities P1/E1 and P2/E2 should be raised to respective PLT and ELT members as well as CPO and CTO through a Commitment Change Request to get explicit approval and keep all stakeholders in the loop:

-1. Project DRIs a comment as a new thread on the relevant interlock epic, and a link to the comment in #r-and-d-roadmap-changes, mentioning the respective stakeholders.
+1. Project DRIs add an internal note (comment) as a new thread on the relevant interlock epic, and a link to the comment in #r-and-d-roadmap-changes, mentioning the respective stakeholders.
 The epic comment should follow a standardized format, so decision makers can quickly respond / act:

 ### Proposing change to feature